holacracyone/Holacracy-Constitution/Appendix-A.md

 ### Rep Link

-**Purpose:** _Within the Super-Circle, the Rep Link holds the Purpose of the Sub-Circle; within the Sub-Circle, the Rep Link’s Purpose is:_ Tensions relevant to process in the Super-Circle channeled out and resolved.
+**Purpose:** _Within the Super-Circle, the Rep Link holds the Purpose of the Sub-Circle; within the Sub-Circle, the Rep Link’s Purpose is:_ Tensions relevant to process in the broader Organization channeled out and resolved.

 **Accountabilities:**